-However, where a matter is more serious, or the employee feels that the line manager or headteacher has not addressed their concern, or they would prefer not to raise it with them for any reason, the employee should contact the CEO.
+However, where a matter is more serious, or the employee feels that the line manager or headteacher has not addressed their concern, or they would prefer not to raise it with them for any reason, the employee should contact the Chair of LGB or the Trust CEO if the LGB Chair cannot be contacted.
 Concerns related to the CEO should be raised with the Chair of the Trust.
 Contact details are set out at the end of the policy.
+If in doubt, seek advice from the LADO.